rajendra627/k8s-bootcamp/on-premise/README.md

-# Deploying Kubernetes On-premise #
+# Deploying Kubernetes On-premise

 Although cloud in most cases is the way to go, there will be situations that Kubernetes must be deployed on-premise.
 There are many options to deploy Kubernetes on-premises.
-Here we list some different options as well as links to resources. *Note, this is not a definitive list!
-I only list distributions I have experience with.*  I will then deploy a K8S cluster using kubeadm.
+Here we list some different options as well as links to resources.

+**Note, this is not a definitive list!
+I only list distributions I have experience with.**

+Which option is best for you depends on your objectives.
+In general, each solution sits on multiple axes of *flexibilty/control*, *ease of management/deployment*, *license cost*.

 - [Kubeadm](#ka)
 - [Kubespray](#ks)